Vyral/kwasi-bowie/_posts/2019-04-16-an-informative-conversation-with-alex-mont-ros-of-moncord-real-estate-professional-services.md

 {% include youtube.html %}

-I recently had the honor of speaking with Alex Mont-Ros from Moncord to discuss an amazing service they offer which we use on a regular basis.
-Find out what they do and how they do it right here.
+<p style="text-align: center;"><em>I recently had the honor of speaking with Alex Mont-Ros from Moncord to discuss an amazing service they offer which we use on a regular basis.
+Find out what they do and how they do it right here.</em></p>

 My guest today, Alex Mont-Ros, has an extensive background in sales, corporate leadership, and management.
 In 2003, Alex started his career as a successful real estate broker selling and listing both residential and commercial properties.
 Later, he transitioned careers to corporate management as a regional leader for a Fortune 15 company managing over $100 million in revenues for global retailers and firms.
 As co-founder of Moncord Real Estate Professional Services, Alex is tasked with developing Moncord’s strategic and marketing initiatives.&nbsp;